ersilia-os/griddify/README.md

 ## Step by step

-### Get your multidimensional dataset and preprocess it
+### Get a multidimensional dataset and preprocess it

-We will use a dataset of 200 physicochemical descriptors for about 10k compounds.
+In this example, we will use a dataset of 200 physicochemical [descriptors](https://www.rdkit.org/docs/source/rdkit.Chem.Descriptors.html) calculated about 10k compounds.
 You can get this data with the following command.

 ```python
 from griddify import datasets